mcorning/lct-c/docs/debuggingGuide.md

 # LCT-C Debugging Guide

+LCT works through a node server that renders compiled Javascript built by Vue-CLI and sent the srv/dist folder.

+## tl;dr

+Start the debugger for index.js
+Start another debugger for Chrome on port 3000.

+If you change the Vue code, you need to rebuild before you can debug.

+## Configuration

+See the debug configuration file for details

+## Launch Debugger

+From the debug explorer:
+Choose `Launch index.js` from the debug dropdown
+Press `F5` or hit the *green* start button in the dropdown

+Then choose `3000 vuejs:chrome` option
+Press `F5` or hit the *green* start button in the dropdown

+## Port conflicts

 If you get an INUSE error on port 3000, you can confirm a running instance of node with this command in the Terminal:

 ```bash